FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 Here, we use a simplistic example to demonstrate use of the package to interact with the SCRC Data Registry (DR) in a process referred to as the 'pipeline', including:
 - How to read data products from the DR,
 - utilise them in a simple simulation model,
-- register model code releases,
+- register the simulation model code with the DR,
-- and register model runs.
+- and register the simulation model run with the DR.

 The example is also provided as working code (including the accompanying configuration files) in the *examples/simple* directory of the package repository.
 The steps and the corresponding line of code in that module are: